Terms and Conditions

 15. Risk

-All entries are submitted at the sole risk of the artists.
+All entries are submitted at the sole risk of the art studio.
 IHC accepts no liability for any loss or damage and shall not be required to provide insurance cover or cover the costs of damage to artworks.

 This includes any damage to artworks couriered to IHC’s National Office or being returned to the artist, should the artwork not sell.